deep-security/smartcheck-helm/README.md

 Deep Security Smart Check uses the `helm` package manager for Kubernetes.

+To install Deep Security Smart Check you must have a running Amazon EKS cluster.

+### Creating an Amazon EKS cluster

+Follow the [instructions here](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) to create an Amazon EKS cluster.

+Then create a storage class [as described here](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html).
+You will specify the storage class name when you install Deep Security Smart Check.

 ### Installing Helm

 You will need `helm` version `v2.8.0` or later.
 There's a handy [quickstart](https://docs.helm.sh/using_helm/#quickstart) that will help you get started, or if you like living dangerously: